joshuaulrich/fosstrading/content/post/adaptive-asset-allocation-extended/index.md

 | Worst Drawdown            |       -0.102|  -0.190|     -0.080|  -0.190|

-Recall that the original results for portfolio (5) showed improved return and lower drawdown versus portfolio (4), while the replicated results were similar for both portfolios.
-Like the replicated results, the OOS results for both portfolios are also similar.
+Recall that the original results for portfolio (5) showed improved return and lower maximum drawdown versus portfolio (4), while the replicated results were almost the same for both portfolios.
+The OOS results for these two portfolios are also very similar.
+In the 2015-2021 period, portfolio (5) has a slightly higher return and Sharpe ratio and lower max drawdown than portfolio (4).

 Conclusion
 ----------